eclipse/microprofile-evolution-process/proposals/0007-DistributedTracing.md

 The example starts a Span named MyService.ServiceEndpoint1 when the method ServiceEndpoint1 is invoked.
 The Span is finished when the method ends.
 If a Span is active when the method is invoked, the started Span will be a child of the active Span, otherwise a new Span is started.

 ## Impact on existing code
-Will have to add @Trace annotations to existing code.
+@Trace annotations are added to existing code.

 ## Alternatives considered
 Current mechanisms require a decision at development time about the distributed trace system that will be used.